 - When did you last rebalance?
 If it’s been more than a year, it’s been too long.

-This is the seventh article in a series.
-The earlier articles were devoted to retirement, housing, college, your family’s safety net, money and happiness, and saving money.
+This is the seventh article in a 10-part series.
+To view the other articles in the series, click here.
 Follow Jonathan on Twitter and on Facebook.